Kiefer Ravena: Senior national team

-Ravena has also played for the Sinag Pilipinas team that was sent to the 2011 SEA Games, wherein they managed to win the gold medal against Thailand.
+Ravena has also played for the Philippine national team team that was sent to the 2011 SEA Games, wherein they managed to win the gold medal against Thailand.

 He once again played for the Sinag Pilipinas team that was sent to the 2013 SEA Games that was held in Myanmar from December 11–22 but the basketball event started earlier from December 8–16, the team managed to swept the competition and was automatically declared champions of the tournament.

 Ravena was named as the team captain of the Gilas Cadets in 2015 that will compete together with Bobby Ray Parks Jr., Kevin Ferrer and Marcus Douthit among others at the 2015 SEABA Championship in Singapore.
 They won the gold medal in that tournament after winning all their games.
 Their last game was against the host team.
 That same squad also competed for the Philippines at the 2015 Southeast Asian Games which was held also in Singapore last June 5–16, 2015, wherein they managed to win the gold medal against Indonesia.
 With these achievement, Ravena became only the second Filipino basketball player to win three straight SEA Games gold medal in basketball after Rommel Adducul did the trick in 1997, 1999 and 2001.
 On June 27, 2017, it was confirmed by Chot Reyes that Ravena together with Von Pessumal, Bobby Ray Parks Jr., Kevin Ferrer and Kobe Paras among others will again play for the Philippines for the 2017 William Jones Cup in Taiwan where they finished in 4th place.
 The same team was also sent in the 2017 Southeast Asian Games where they successfully defended their title.
 With these, Ravena became the first Filipino basketball player to win a record fourth straight SEA Games gold medal in basketball.

 On September 19, 2017, it was announced that Ravena along with Jeron Teng, Jeric Teng, LA Revilla, Carl Bryan Cruz, Almond Vosotros, Norbert Torres and Isaiah Austin among others will be part of the national team which will compete as Chooks-to-Go Pilipinas at the 2017 FIBA Asia Champions Cup in China, wherein they finished the tournament in fifth place.

 In November 2017, Ravena was named as part of the Gilas Pilipinas line-up that will compete at the 2019 FIBA World Cup qualifiers against Japan and Chinese Taipei.
 In February 2018, he was again included to compete against Australia and on their second meeting against Japan.